 When will CVDPREVENT publish regular reports?

-Subject to information governance procedures and the data extraction timetable it is anticipated that audit reporting will begin in early 2021.
+Subject to information governance procedures and the data extraction timetable it is anticipated that audit reporting will begin in the Summer of 2021.

 What will the outputs of the analysis include?